chiizujin/edsa/README.md

 ### Downloading

 If you just want the agent to install into your game then all you need is the **.zip** file from the appropriate directory.
-You can download this directly by clicking the  🠟 link beside the agent's name.
+You can download this directly by clicking the 🠟 link beside the agent's name in the list below.
 The rest of the files in each directory are the sources used to build the agent.

 ### Latest updates